feathersjs/docs/guides/offline-first/strategies.md

 ### Comparison of Strategies

 Feathers offline-first provides several increasingly sophisticated strategies.
-Its generally straightforward to change your application to use a more sophisticated one (except for snapshot).
+It's generally straightforward to change your application to use a more sophisticated one (except for snapshot).

 > **ProTip:** The snapshot and realtime (with optimistic mutation while connected) strategies are available at this time.